SciFiDryer/TightVNCAssist/README.md

 This project is a slightly modified version of TightVNC that:

 - Opens as an application
+- Does not require any configuration from the user
 - Requires no external files or DLLs
 - Immediately prompts user for a remote VNC viewer to connect to (listening on port 5500)
 - Does not listen for local VNC connections